static-dev/axis/readme.md

 [![tests](http://img.shields.io/travis/jenius/axis/master.svg?style=flat)](https://travis-ci.org/jenius/axis)
 [![dependencies](http://img.shields.io/gemnasium/jenius/axis.svg?style=flat)](https://gemnasium.com/jenius/axis)

-Axis is a terse, feature-rich css utility library built on top of [stylus](https://github.com/LearnBoost/stylus) and [nib](http://visionmedia.github.io/nib/).
-It's comparable to stylus as compass is for sass.
+Axis is a sizeable css utility library built on top of [stylus](https://github.com/LearnBoost/stylus) and [nib](http://visionmedia.github.io/nib/).

 > **Note:** This project is in early development, and versioning is a little different.
 [Read this](http://markup.im/#q4_cRZ1Q) for more details.
-Axis will not go to v1.0 until both stylus and nib have done so.
+Axis will not go to v1.0 until stylus has done so.

 ### Installation

-You can install axis through npm, as such
+You can install axis through npm, as such:

 ```
 npm install axis --save